-99307 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: a problem focused interval history, a problem focused examination, straightforward medical decision making.
-Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
+99307 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components:

+- a problem focused interval history;

+- a problem focused examination;

+- straight-forward medical decision making.

 Usually, the patient is stable, recovering, or improving.
-Physicians typically spend 10 minutes with the patient and/ or family or caregiver.
+Physicians typically spend 10 minutes at the bedside and on the patient's facility floor or unit.

-99308 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: an expanded problem focused interval history, an expanded problem focused examination, medical decision making of low complexity.
-Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
+- 99308 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: - an expanded problem focused interval history; - an expanded problem focused examination; - medical decision making of low complexity.

 Usually, the patient is responding inadequately to therapy or has developed a minor complication.
-Physicians typically spend 15 minutes with the patient and/or family or caregiver.
+Physicians typically spend 15 minutes at the bedside and on the patient's floor or unit.

-99309 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least two of these three key components: a detailed interval history, a detailed examination, medical decision making of moderate complexity.
-Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
+99309 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components:

+- a detailed interval history;

+- a detailed examination;

+- medical decision making of moderate complexity.

 Usually, the patient has developed a significant complication or a significant new problem.
-Physicians typically spend 25 minutes with the patient and/or family or caregiver.
+Physicians typically spend 25 minutes at the bedside and on the patient's facility floor or unit.

-99310 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: a comprehensive interval history, a comprehensive examination, medical decision making of high complexity.
-Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
+- 99310 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: - a comprehensive interval history; - a comprehensive examination; - medical decision making of high complexity.

 The patient may be unstable or may have developed a significant new problem requiring immediate physician attention.
-Physicians typically spend 35 minutes with the patient and/or family or caregiver.
+Physicians typically spend 35 minutes at the bedside and on the patient's facility floor or unit.